All photos and videos are taken on my farm.

 - Seasonality: Drier months tend to make sound travel farther; less canopy dew means less muffling.
 Try February-April.

 - Location: Standing near forest edges or on ridges increases chances.
-Avoid noisy surroundings (roads, generators).
+Avoid noisy surroundings (roads and generators).

 Community Baboon Sanctuary (Bermudian Landing)